-- A. The Commission will provide the candidate 2 days' notice of the Commission's intention to commence fieldwork on the audit and examination.
+A. The Commission will provide the candidate 2 days' notice of the Commission's intention to commence fieldwork on the audit and examination.
 The Commission will conduct fieldwork at a site provided by the candidate.
 During or after fieldwork, the Commission may request additional or updated information, which expands the coverage dates of information previously provided.
 During or after fieldwork, the Commission may also request additional information that was created by or becomes available to the candidate that is of assistance in the Commission's audit.
-The candidate shall produce the additional or updated information no later than 2 days after service of the Commission's request. - B. On the date scheduled for the commencement of fieldwork, the candidate shall facilitate the examination or audit by making records available in one central location, such as the Commission's office space, or shall provide the Commission with office space and records.
+The candidate shall produce the additional or updated information no later than 2 days after service of the Commission's request.

+- B. On the date scheduled for the commencement of fieldwork, the candidate shall facilitate the examination or audit by making records available in one central location, such as the Commission's office space, or shall provide the Commission with office space and records.
 The candidate shall be present at the site of the fieldwork.
-The candidate shall be familiar with the candidate's records and shall be available to the Commission to answer questions and to aid in locating records. - C. If the candidate fails to provide adequate office space, personnel or committee records, the Commission may seek judicial intervention to enforce the request or assess other penalties.
+The candidate shall be familiar with the candidate's records and shall be available to the Commission to answer questions and to aid in locating records. - C. If the candidate fails to provide adequate office space, personnel or committee records, the Commission may seek judicial intervention to enforce the request or assess other penalties. - D. If, in the course of the examination or audit process, a dispute arises over the documentation sought, the candidate may seek review by the Commission of the issues raised.
+To seek review, the candidate shall submit a written statement within 5 days after the disputed Commission request is made, describing the dispute and indicating the candidate's proposed alternatives.

-5 For computation of time, refer to A.A.C.
+&lt;sup>5 For computation of time, refer to A.A.C.
 R2-20-103.

-6 The candidate and the campaign committee treasurer shall attend the examination, or shall appoint such campaign workers to attend who have the same knowledge of the campaign's finances and are authorized to answer questions and help locate records.
+&lt;sup>6 The candidate and the campaign committee treasurer shall attend the examination, or shall appoint such campaign workers to attend who have the same knowledge of the campaign's finances and are authorized to answer questions and help locate records.